A remarkable success story

 Weiss maintains a model for every preference share on the Korean stock exchange.
 The model incorporates elements such as the discount, the convergence target (where it estimates the discount might narrow to) and the timing of this, and relevant cash flows.

 The analysis will include any catalyst that might bring about that discount narrowing.
-There are activist investors at work within the Korean market, but Weiss says that these investors tend to target the whole corporate structure rather than just the preference share element.
+There are activist investors at work within the Korean market, but they tend to target the whole corporate structure rather than just the preference share element.

 Dividends enhance WKOF’s returns (a preference share trading at a discount will offer a higher yield than an investment in the equivalent common stock).
 However, the investment manager does not manage the portfolio with a yield target in mind.